andrewpey/vtland/_posts/2019-01-31-january-update.md

 category: devlog
 ---

 Quite a lot of stuff has happened since our last post.
-Here's quick recap of recent events.
+Here's a quick recap of recent events.

 ## Pre-alpha is real!